hcoles/pitest-site/quickstart/commandline.markdown

 List of globs to match against class names.
 Matching classes will be excluded from mutation.

-Prior to release 1.3.0 tests matching this filter were also exlcuded from being run.
+Prior to release 1.3.0 tests matching this filter were also excluded from being run.
 From 1.3.0 onwards tests are excluded with the excludedTests parameter.

 ### \--excludedTests